Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Fixed Cost Functions and Demand

 \subsection{Algorithm with Sub-linear Regret for Strongly Convex Cost Functions}

-In this section, we consider the setting of fixed supplier cost functions and customer demands and present an algorithm that achieves a regret of $O(\log \log T)$ on the three regret metrics when the suppliers' cost functions are strongly convex.
+In this section, we consider the setting of fixed supplier cost functions and customer demands and present an algorithm \ achieving constant regret \ on the three performance metrics when the suppliers' cost functions are strongly convex.
 To motivate our algorithm, we first note that since the customer demand and the supplier cost functions are fixed over time, the optimal price $p^* \in [0, 1]$ for all periods $t \in [T]$ is also fixed and given by the dual of the demand constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con}.
 Furthermore, the cumulative production $x_t^*(p) = \sum_{i = 1}^n x_{it}^*(p)$ is monotonically non-decreasing in the price $p$ because suppliers' cost functions are increasing.
 Utilizing this monotonicity property, we note that if we set two prices $p_1, p_2 \in [0, 1]$ such that the cumulative production $\sum_{i = 1}^n x_{it}^*(p_1)>d$ and $\sum_{i = 1}^n x_{it}^*(p_2)<d$, then $p_1$ and $p_2$ respectively serve as upper and lower bounds on the optimal price $p^*$ when the supplier cost functions and customer demands are fixed over time.

-Following these observations, we present Algorithm~\ref{alg:fixed-demand}, akin to the algorithm in~\cite{oppa}, which maintains a feasible interval for the optimal price $p^*$ and sets a sequence of prices for each arriving user to continuously shrink this feasible price set.
-In particular, the feasible price interval $[a, b]$ is initialized to $\S_p = [0, 1]$ and a precision parameter $\varepsilon$ is set to $0.5$.
-Then, for a given algorithm sub-phase associated with feasible price interval $[a, b]$, the operator posts prices $a, a+\varepsilon, a+2\varepsilon, \ldots$ (up to $b$) at each period until the total supply exceeds the demand at the offered price.
-If $a+k\varepsilon$ for some $k \in \mathbb{N}$ was the last price such that $x_{t}^*(a+k\varepsilon) \leq d$, then $[a+k\varepsilon, a+(k+1)\varepsilon]$ is set as the new feasible interval for the optimal price, and the precision parameter is re-set to $\varepsilon^2$.
-This process of shrinking the feasible interval and updating the precision parameter is repeated until the length of the feasible interval is smaller than $\frac{1}{T}$, following which the market operator posts the price at the lower end of the feasible interval for the remaining periods.
-This process is presented formally in Algorithm~\ref{alg:fixed-demand}.
+\ Following these observations on the monotonicity of the cumulative production in the prices, we present Algorithm~\ref{alg:fixed-demand-constant-reg}, akin to performing binary search, which maintains a feasible interval for the optimal price $p^*$ and sets a price at the middle of that interval for each arriving user to continuously shrink this feasible price set.
+In particular, given a feasible price interval $[a, b]$, the algorithm offers a price $\frac{a+b}{2}$, and if the total supply exceeds (is less than) the demand at the offered price, then $[a, (a+b)/2]$ (resp. $[(a+b)/2, b]$) is set as the new feasible interval.
+This process of shrinking the feasible interval is presented formally in Algorithm~\ref{alg:fixed-demand-constant-reg}.